Ask for help, trust me it does get better, keep reading.

 For information about Mental Health and Addiction supports provided by St. Joseph’s Healthcare Hamilton click here: https://www.stjoes.ca/hospital-services/mental-health-addiction-services

-https://211.ca/ 211 includes information for government and community-based, non-clinical health and social services.
+211 includes information for government and community-based, non-clinical health and social services.
 The service can be accessed 24 hours a day, in more than 150 languages, by phone, chat, text, and web.
-211 helps connect people to the right information and services.
+211 helps connect people to the right information and services: https://211.ca/

 Ask for help, trust me it does get better and it can get easier.
 Asking for help and speaking openly is the first step.
 And asking for help is okay, it will always be okay.
 You are going to get through this.
 It may seem difficult in the moment but it can get better.

-Contact me if you would like to, my email is below, however it is not monitored 24/7.
-I love chatting about my mental illness but please remember I am not a doctor, social worker, health professional or fitness professional.
-I am just a person sharing my story and my experience with my mental illness however I love to listen and will listen to anything that is sent to me.
+My email is firstname.lastname@example.org, and this email is not monitored 24/7.
+Please remember I am not a doctor, social worker, health professional or fitness professional.
+I am just a person sharing my story and my experience with my mental illness.

 Follow My Blog